BeardOverflow/MergeCrunch/README.md

 ## FEEDBACK, BUGS OR CONTRIBUTION
-- If you need help, I will be glad to help.
+- If you need some help, I will be glad to help you.
 - Report errors is great!
 Do it, please.
-- If you want help with something, I will hear you :)
+- If you want help me with something, you will prepare a pull request :)

 ## LICENSE
 GNU General Public License v2.0